MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **app_instance** - Outlook has two entry points for Duo.
 One is for Calendar and one is for Mail and both can be launched side by side in multi instance environment.
 This lets us know which instance is making this reporting call, either Mail or Calendar.

 - **component_name** - the name of the component/view that is active.
-For example, “Other inbox”
+For example, "Other inbox"

 - **taskId** - TaskId gives us the current instance’s taskId.
 This will be required in multi-instance environment if user wants to launch same instances (Calendar, Calendar or Mail, Mail) side by side